 Use: Hunting hare and foxes.

 The Greyhound breed is one of the fastest dogs alive today (if not the fastest).
 It is well known for greyhounds to participate in dog racing events because of their speed.
-They have a slender build which contributes to their speed and agility.
-Their eyesight is also superior at spotting prey while their speed makes them great hunting dogs.
+They have a slender build, which contributes to their speed and agility.
+Their eyesight is also superior at spotting prey, while their speed makes them excellent hunting dogs.
 These dogs can reach a speed of up to 45 miles per hour.
 They can weigh up to 75 pounds, and their slender body makes them intolerable to cold.

 #25 Welsh Terrier